narayanedte/Demo-project101/README.md

 # Demo-project101
-this is demo project for git and github class
+this is demo project for git and github class.